topkecleon/telegram-bot-bash/doc/4_expert.md

 **This "mixed" JSON encoding needs special handling and can not decoded from** ```echo -e``` or ```printf '%s\\n'```

-Most complete support for decoding of multibyte characters can only be provided if python is installed on your system.
-**Without python bashbot falls back to an internal, pure bash implementation which may not work for some corner cases**.
+Bbashbot uses an internal, pure bash implementation which is well tested now, even there may some corner cases*.

 ### Run as other user or system service
 Bashbot is desingned to run manually by the user who installed it.
 Nevertheless it's possible to run it by an other user-ID, as a system service or scheduled from cron.
-This is only recommended for experiend linux users.
+This is recommended if you want to bashbot run as a service.

 Setup the environment for the user you want to run bashbot and enter desired username, e.g. nobody :
 ```bash
 sudo ./bashbot.sh init
 ```

-Edit the file ```bashbot.rc``` and edit the following lines to fit your configuration:
+Edit the file ```bashbot.rc``` and change the following lines to fit your configuration:
 ```bash
 #######################
 # Configuration Section